SergioCoboLopez/ELN_Sergio/docs/april_24/week_2.md

 In a co-occurrence network, I would expect that two strains are connected if they are equally abundant.

+## April 9

+**O**
+I will need to reformulate the final paragraph.
+The grant asks to explicitly assess the following ideas:
+adaptability: (to what?)
+applicability: to me this means applying the method to the real world with the challenges faced by air controlers.
+We have this theoretically covered)
+viability: Is this idea feasible.
+Yes.
+Innovation: This is justified with the second paragraph Operational impact: I think this could be the usual "impact" of a grant.

 ## April 10